Hidden Lake Overlook Trail in Glacier National Park: Is It Worth It?

 Hidden Lake Overlook

-The last stretch on the Hidden Lake Overlook hike was all a hiker could ask for.
-It was easy, relaxing, and outrageously gorgeous.
+The last stretch on the Hidden Lake Overlook Trail was all a hiker could ask for.
+Easy, relaxing, and outrageously gorgeous.
 Only the Hidden Lake Overlook itself could beat such an idyllic picture.

 Even at the end of June, ice still covered half of the lake.
 The snow also tried to retain its power, creating peculiar, white stretches on the brown ground.
 The whole place adopted an unforgettable look that reminded of zebra’s stripes, and you couldn’t help but greedily take it all in.

-We ended our hike at the Hidden Lake Overlook.
-Several hikers extended their excursion and walked another 1.5 miles to the shore of the lake.
+We ended our hiking journey at the Hidden Lake Overlook.
+Several other nature lovers we met on the trail extended their excursions and walked another 1.5 miles to the shore of the scenic lake.

 Places to see and photograph wildlife in Glacier - Roads and Destinations.

-The Hidden Lake Overlook area has far more advantages than the gorgeous scenery.
-Home to bighorn sheep, mountain goats, bears, and many other animals, it’s one of the best places to see the wildlife in Glacier National Park.
+The Hidden Lake Overlook area entices with more than just the gorgeous scenery.
+Home to bighorn sheep, mountain goats, bears, and many other animals, it’s one of the best places to see wildlife in Glacier National Park.

 The animals pop up on the alpine trail, mostly its highest sections, from time to time.
-Seemingly oblivious to the hikers, they, however, prefer serenity of the mountains surrounding the area.
-So keeping your eye not only on the trail, but the entire place is mandatory during the hike to Hidden Lake.
+Seemingly oblivious to the hikers, they, however, prefer the serenity of the mountains surrounding the area.
+So keeping your eye not only on the trail, but the entire place is mandatory.

 Is Hidden Lake Overlook Hike Worth It?

-When a hike, such as the Hidden Lake Overlook, requires some effort, the question arises unwillingly: Is it worth it?
+When a hike, such as the Hidden Lake Overlook Trail, requires some effort, the question arises unwillingly: Is it worth it?
 Yes, it is.

 The place looks so idyllic that you feel reluctant to leave it.
-Can you expect anything less than that from a place that is dubbed as one of the most stunning areas in Glacier National Park?
+Can you expect anything less than that from a place that is dubbed as one of the most photographed areas of Glacier National Park?

 Hidden Lake Overlook Hike ----- Roads and Destinations

 The Hidden Lake Overlook is one of the two most popular trails at Logan Pass, the highest point along the Going-to-the-Sun Road.
-Alluring each and every summer visitor, the place conveniently positioned itself in the heart of this section of Glacier National Park.
+Alluring each and every summer visitor, the place conveniently positioned itself in the heart of the scenic road.

 It takes about 1 hour (32 miles) to get to Logan Pass from the West Glacier entrance.
 The distance from the St. Mary entrance is nearly 18 miles (35 minutes).

-The Best Time to Hike to Hidden Lake Overlook
+The Best Time to Hike the Hidden Lake Overlook Trail

-I mentioned that the Hidden Lake Overlook hike tops every Glacier National Park summer itinerary for a reason.
-Due to severe winder conditions and heavy snowfalls, Logan Pass along with other nearby areas is closed most of the year.
+I mentioned that the Hidden Lake Overlook Trail tops every Glacier National Park summer itinerary for a reason.
+Due to severe winter conditions and heavy snowfalls, Logan Pass along with other alpine areas is closed most of the year.

 The best time to visit the area and hike either to the Hidden Lake Overlook or tread along the Highline Trail is from late June through the third week of October.
 These dates, however, are subject to change according to the weather’s mood.

-The rest of the year, Logan Pass reserved its “services” only to the cold-resistant wildlife.
+The rest of the year, Logan Pass reserved its “services” only to cold-resistant wildlife.

 Hidden Lake Overlook Hike ----- Roads and Destinations

-What to Know before Hiking to Hidden Lake Overlook
+What to Know before Hiking the Hidden Lake Overlook Trail

-As of the summer season of 2021, to hike to the Hidden Lake Overlook, first you must secure your Going-to-the-Sun Road entry ticket.
-The pass is required during the busy summer season.
-Starting from early September until the partial closure of the scenic road, the ticket is not needed to visit Logan Pass and hike to its picturesque Hidden Lake Overlook.
+Apart from Glacier National Park entrance pass, vehicle reservation is required to enter the Going-to-the-Sun Road during the summer season.
+Starting from early September until the partial closure of the scenic road, the reservation is not longer needed to visit Logan Pass and hike to the Hidden Lake Overlook.

 Snow Alert

-The snow remains in the alpine area even in summer.
+The snow remains in the alpine area even in the summer.
 Eventually, it melts, revealing the lush greenery underneath.
-But it usually doesn’t happen until mid-July – August.
+But it usually doesn’t happen until mid-July – early August.

-Have you ever asked yourself why they always advise to stop and smell the roses?
+Have you ever asked yourself why they always recommend to stop and smell the roses?
 Because life is not static.
 What you see today may not be here tomorrow.

 This is especially accurate during the Hidden Lake Overlook hike.
-One day, the area is covered with the snow.
-Pared with warm sun above, it’s quite an attraction.
+One day, the area is covered with snow.
+Illuminated with the warm sun from above, it’s quite an attraction.
 The following day, the wildflowers may bloom right where you were skipping through the snow the day before.

-Logan Pass with its Hidden Lake Overlook align quite well with the seasonal transitions.
-Yet since it has so little time to go through all the changes, it seems to speed up.
-The only way to catch up with it is to take it easy and enjoy everything the Hidden Lake Overlook hike has to offer at that time.
+Logan Pass with its Hidden Lake Overlook adjusts quite well to seasonal transitions.
+Yet since it has so little time to go through all the changes, it seems to speed up when it gets a chance.
+The only way to catch up with it is to take it easy and enjoy everything the Hidden Lake Overlook has to offer at that particular time.

 Hidden Lake Overlook Hike ----- Roads and Destinations